 5 tips which may help you to begin thinking about getting yourself off your own depression treadmill

 - Attitude, this is important in how you perceive your life.
-Having a positive and balanced attitude will help you to gain a better perspective on your situation so avoid automatically seeking out the negative and begin to look at the potential solutions.
+Being positive and creating a balanced attitude will help you to gain a better perspective on your situation.
+Positive perspectives help you to avoid automatically seeking out the negative and begin to look at the potential solutions.
 A could also mean action – take some action, something is better than nothing.